Overview

 Saves the document with a new name inside the same Sample (creates a copy).

-Exports the current document you see in the editor (not the last saved version) in the selected format.
+Exports the current document you see in the editor (not the last saved version) as a YARN JSON file.

 Show changes…